donfeduardo/Kaleidoscope-CapsLock/README.md

 ...
 ```

+If Key_CapsLock doesn't already exist somewhere in your keymap, add it.
+Since the first
+version of this plugin was written, the default layout has changed to add this binding to
-Add Key_CapsLock somewhere in your keymap (e.g. in the FUNCTION keymap in the same
+the FUNCTION keymap on the 'Any' key.
+Personally I like it better in the same positions
-positions as the shift keys in your regular keymap):
+as the shift keys in your regular keymap.
+It seems more memorable to me that way:

 ```